manminusone/20x2chi-timer-7/README.md

 ## Directories

+* admin-scripts/ -- Scripts used to set up administration of the server
+* arduino/ -- Arduino admin client code (TODO)
+* images/ -- XBM files used to display the digits on the Tk canvas
+* install-scripts/ -- Scripts used to set up the RPi server configuration for use
 * nginx/ -- This is the Nginx config file that serves up the API using Redis
-* install-scripts/ -- These scripts are used to init the RPi server
-* arduino/ -- Arduino admin client code (TODO)

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.